vcputtini/mysql-mariadb-udf-cpp/README.md

 - libutilities:<br>
 It provides a set of utility functions for general use.
 Such as: count_if(), sum_if() and avg_if().
 Please see libutilities/README.md for details.

+- liblogsquid:<br>
+Provides UDFs to directly handle Squid's log line.
+At the moment just handles built-in logformats.
+Please see libsquid/README.md for details.